Mukush019/Bank-Loan-Analysis/Bank-Loan-Analysis.md

   1. Description - contains a brief description of the columns in the data.
   2. Data
 ## Tools
-This project was done in
+This project was done in:
 - *Power BI Desktop* [Download Here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
 - *Power Query*
 ## Data Cleaning and Preparation